premvinodh/microservices/README.md

 Commits and their associated topics
 -----------------------------------
-Refer the section below on how to [get a specific commit(#how-to-get-certain-commit-from-github-project)].
+Refer the section below on how to [get a specific commit(https://github.com/premvinodh/microservices#how-to-get-certain-commit-from-github-project)].

 | Sl.No		| Topic                                       	| Commit Hash           								|
 |:---------:|---------------------------------------------  |:-----------------------------------------------------:|